mixxxdj/manual/source/chapters/advanced_topics.rst

 .. mixxx:control:: [ChannelN],stars_up

-   Increase the rating of the currently loaded track (if the skin has star widgets in the decks section)
+   Increase the rating of the currently loaded track (if the skin has star widgets in the decks section).

    :range: binary
-   :feedback: Star count is increased in the deck's star widget and in the library table
+   :feedback: Star count is increased in the deck's star widget and in the library table.

    .. versionadded:: v2.3.0

 .. mixxx:control:: [ChannelN],stars_down

-   Decrease the rating of the currently loaded track (if the skin has star widgets in the decks section)
+   Decrease the rating of the currently loaded track (if the skin has star widgets in the decks section).

    :range: binary
-   :feedback: Star count is decreased in the deck's star widget and in the library table
+   :feedback: Star count is decreased in the deck's star widget and in the library table.

    .. versionadded:: v2.3.0